Private Loan

 Remember:

-1. Apply with a cosigner for the best interest rate option!
+1. Apply with a cosigner for the best interest rate option.

 2. Compare at least two loans to find the better (best!) fit.

 Make sure to review federal aid eligibility determined by the FAFSA; click here for grant aid and here for federal loan aid.
+Federal loan limits are determined by your school classification and dependency status.

 Regulations require all private loan borrowers to review a series of disclosures and complete the Applicant Self-Certification Form.
 You will need cost of attendance (COA) information.
 Once awarded, returning students may log into BannerWeb for both COA and financial aid information.